-First, make a list of daily routines, such as teeth brushing and getting dressed.
-Post it somewhere visible in the house, such as on the refrigerator.
-Keep each step simple and clear, such as “brush teeth” or “clean room.”
+First, make a list of daily routines, such as brushing teeth and getting dressed.
+Post the list somewhere visible in the house, for example on the refrigerator.
+Keep each step simple and clear, such as “eat breakfast” or “clean room.”

 Have your child do schoolwork in the same space and time each day.
 Set a timer and have your child work in short segments.
 The younger the child, the shorter amount of time.
 Allow them to take breaks between segments.

 Once your child finishes their homework, have them put it away immediately, such as in a backpack or special folder.
 This will emphasize completion.

 Children with ADHD are lost when it comes to organization.
 Being surrounded by constant clutter can lead to further distraction.
 They need a clean, organized environment so that their minds have fewer opportunities to wander.